-I like to travel, so with my Uber work, I can push very hard and put in long hours and make some good money.
-Then, when I am ready, I can jump on an airplane and go to places like Thailand, France and even Greece.
+I like to travel, and with Uber, I can push very hard and put in the hours to make good money.
+Then when I am ready, I can jump on an airplane and go to places like Thailand, France, and even Greece.

 In this article, I will cover how to become an Uber driver and answer important questions about the driving (and earning) process.